tari-project/tari/RFC/src/RFC-0340_VNConsensusOverview.md

 [Byzantine Fault Tolerant](https://tlu.tarilabs.com/consensus-mechanisms/BFT-consensusmechanisms/sources/PITCHME.link.html).

 Tari Asset [committees] are chosen by the asset issuer according to [RFC-0304](RFC-0304_VNCommittees.md).
-The committees form a fixed set of replicas, at the very least least from checkpoint to checkpoint, and will typically be limited in size, usually less than ten, and almost always under 100.
-_Note_: These numbers are highly speculative based on an intuitive guess about the main use cases for Tari DAs, where we have
+The committees form a fixed set of replicas, at the very least from checkpoint to checkpoint, and will typically be limited in size, usually less than ten, and almost always under 100. _Note_: These numbers are highly speculative based on an intuitive guess about the main use cases for Tari DAs, where we have
 * many 1-3-sized committees where the asset issuer and the VN committee are the same entity,
 * semi-decentralised assets of ±4-10 where speed trumps censorship-resistance,
 * a small number of 50-100 VNs where censorship-resistance trumps speed.